Algebraic approach to a two-qubit quantum thermal machine: Algebraic solution for time-dependent Hamiltonians

 The coefficients $\boldsymbol{\eta}(t)=(\eta_+,\,\eta_c,\,\eta_-)$ are complex functions of time, and they carry all the time dependence of the Hamiltonian, since the generators of the Lie algebras ($ T$ operators) are assumed to be time-independent.
 As for any closed quantum system, the time evolution of the density operator between two instants $t_0$ and $t$ is dictated by the Schr\"odinger equation, which can be cast in the form

 where $U$ is the time evolution operator (TEO).
 In general, the solution for the TEO of time-dependent systems is given by the Dyson series, which can be very difficult to treat mathematically.
-However, in reference \cite{NewBCH} a \textit{time-splitting} approach has been used, which consists in dividing the time-evolution in discrete small enough steps of size $\tau_s$, allowing to use the algebraic methods previously explained.
+However, whenever the Hamiltonian is a linear combination of generators of a finite Lie algebra, the Wei-Norman theory allows us to find the TEO by solving a set of coupled differential equations \cite{Wei_1963, Wei_1964}.
+Here, we use a \textit{time-splitting} approach, allowing us to use the algebraic methods previously explained to directly calculate the TEO without the necessity of solving any (nonlinear) differential equation.